 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting WHERE DO WE GET OUR DRINKING WATER?
-Your drinking water is ground water from the Trinity Aquifer located in Kerr County.
-TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to contaminants.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting

+WHERE DO WE GET OUR DRINKING WATER?
+Your drinking water is ground water from the Colorado Basin in Llano County.
+TCEQ completed an assessment of your source water, and results indicate that our sources have some susceptibility to contaminants.
 The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts at our system contact CSWR-Texas at 1-866-301-7725.